The Machine That Outlived Its Mandate

 In Canada, the pattern holds.
 Female voting behaviour divides along regional, linguistic, and economic lines in ways that make ‘women’s political interests’ as a unified category analytically incoherent.
 The National Action Committee on the Status of Women — once Canada’s largest feminist umbrella organization — collapsed in the early 2000s partly under the weight of internal disagreements about whose interests it actually represented.
 The fracture was real.
 The institutional claim to unified representation was not.

-VIII.
+XI.
 The Consistency Principle

 Every claim in this editorial can be tested with a single instrument: apply the same standard to both sides and see if it holds.